MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

       PFV:P1PL.EX:make:AP OBL(?)
 PL  bowl OBL(?) clay
       Intended: 'We made the bowls with/from(?) clay'

 _\[it's not currently decided whether the oblique preposition in this construction would be instrumental or ablative\]_ (?)
-These instances of ambiguity may be resolved by quantifying the noun with a numeral or a word such as _???_ (?), 'many'.
-In most cases, though, this ambiguity is avoided by some combination of context and verb agreement.
+Ambiguity may be resolved by quantifying the noun with a numeral or a word such as _???_ (?), 'many', but in most cases, it is avoided by some combination of context and verb agreement.

     ∅  -???- ?????         ???  ???    ???
     PFV-P3SG-make:A1PL.EX bowl OBL(?) clay